stackabletech/actions/README.md

 Manifest: [publish-index-manifest/action.yml][publish-index-manifest]

 This action creates an image index manifest, publishes it, and signs it.
 It does the following work:

 1. Create an image index manifest and link to each architecture in `image-architectures`.
 2. Push the image index manifest.
 3. Sign the image index manifest (which pushes the signature to the specified registry).

 ### Inputs and Outputs

 > [!TIP]
-> For descriptions of the inputs and outputs, see the [publish-index-manifest]
+> For descriptions of the inputs and outputs, see the complete [publish-index-manifest] action.
-> workflow.

 #### Inputs